 - Make sure the vehicle does not have an open recall.
 Unchecked recalls pose roadway risks.
 Learn more.

 It’s also a good idea to consider the rollover factor when choosing a safe car for a teenager.
 Some vehicles, such as SUVs and pick-up trucks, may seem safe due to their size and weight.
 But because they’re more likely to roll over during a crash, these types of vehicles are not recommended for teens.

 Due to their inexperience, teens are more likely to overcorrect or to drive off the road when distracted or to avoid a hazard, which can lead to rollovers.
 When looking for a safe car for your teenager, consider vehicles with as many advanced safety features as you can afford to help keep teens out of crashes.
-Check vehicle safety ratings at the National Highway Traffic Safety Administration and Insurance Institute for Highway Safety websites before making a safe car for teenager purchase.
+Check vehicle safety ratings at the National Highway Traffic Safety Administration and the Insurance Institute for Highway Safety websites before making a safe car for a teenager purchase.

 In addition to being thoughtful about a safe car for their teenager, parents should also consider how their teen gets the keys and whether sharing a car is best.
 According to research conducted at Children’s Hospital of Philadelphia, teenage drivers with primary access to a vehicle are more likely to use cell phones while driving and to speed than their peers who share a car with their family.
 These teens are also more than twice as likely to report having been in a crash than those who share a car.

 When parents hold the car keys, it also creates opportunities to constructively remind teens to buckle up and to refrain from cell phone use while driving.
 It also offers teens the opportunity to share where they are going, whom they’ll be with, and when they will return.

-Click here to learn more about advanced driver assistance technologies.
+Click here to learn more about advanced driver assistance technologies (ADAS).